cultureamp/kaizen-design-system/packages/stylelint-plugin/README.md

 ## Options:

 - `unusedImports: boolean` - Should the codemod report on and remove any unused kaizen imports?
+Defaults to false.
 - `allowFixing: boolean` - Allows you to run stylelint fixes using the codemod, even though there may be incosistent results.
+Defaults to false.

 In the example above, `severity` is used, however it is inbuilt into stylelint.
 You can set this to "warning" or "error" to treat reports of anything as ok or fatal.

 ## Features
 - Detect and report on usages of old/deprecated kaizen tokens
 - Doesn't auto-migrate anything that can't be safely migrated, e.g. variable declarations, color manipulation functions, or equations.
+  - However, it WILL migrate any variables that are used incorrectly within a `calc()` function
 - Migrates `rgba|rgb|add-alpha` usages.
 - Warns you when you use a new kaizen token incorrectly (most of the time)
+- Coming soon: any usages of darken, add-shade, add-tint, mix etc will be computed within the codemod and replaced with a HEX/RGB/HSL value.